kif01/HubSpot-UI-Extension-Demo/README.md

 ## 1) Prerequisite - Setup Local Environment

 - Install Node.js which enables HubSpot’s local development tools
+- Install any code editor like Visual Studio
 - Install the HubSpot CLI by running `npm install -g @hubspot/cli@next` in the terminal
 - In the terminal navigate to the directory where you'll be working
 - Run the command `hs init`